web-fragments/web-fragments/e2e/pierced-react/README.md

 To run the app (that shows the server side piercing) you need to run (in order):
  - `pnpm i`
- - `pnpm --filter reframed --filter ./packages/web-fragments --filter ./e2e/pierced-react-remix-fragment build`
+ - `pnpm --filter reframed --filter web-fragments --filter pierced-react-remix-fragment build`
- - `pnpm --filter ./e2e/pierced-react-remix-fragment start`
+ - `pnpm --filter pierced-react-remix-fragment start`
- - in a new terminal: `pnpm --filter ./e2e/pierced-react dev`
+ - in a new terminal: `pnpm --filter pierced-react dev`